Walkthrough Guide To Fantasy EPL on Fantrax: League Setup

-We wouldn’t recommend changing any of the scoring categories or points assigned, as you would have already selected a TOGGA compatible league during the League Type option.
-As mentioned above, the TOGGA scoring system is one that was developed using Opta data to create an intelligent, sophisticated, and rewarding one for Draft Premier League managers.
+We wouldn’t recommend changing any of the scoring categories or points assigned, as you would have already selected to use the default Fantrax Scoring System during the League Type option.
+As mentioned above, the this scoring system is one that was developed using Opta data to create an intelligent, sophisticated, and rewarding one for Draft Premier League managers.
 Gone are the days where you earn points simply for goals, assists, or clean sheets.
-Fantrax offers a much more intelligent way of scoring points via the TOGGA scoring system.
+Fantrax offers a much more intelligent way of scoring points.
 These include points for aspects such as key passes, shots on target, successful crosses, tackles won, interceptions, clearances, and aerials won, to name some of the most common categories.
 This means that good statistical performances from Premier League players are rewarded, irrespective of if they gain attacking returns or clean sheets!

 The next tab along is Min/Max, which is regarding setting minimums and maximums for certain scoring categories for each scoring period.
 We wouldn’t recommend adding these options to your league at the moment though.
 The Game Schedule tab outlines which Premier League fixtures are scheduled in for which dates.
 There is a tick box next to each fixture, so you can exclude certain fixtures if you want to.
 We would leave these as they are, as you’re going to want every fixture to be included in your league.